Setting-Up an External Database¶

-When you select the database MySQL, add the following parameters to the URL:
+If you select MySQL, add these parameters to the URL:

 useUnicode=true&characterEncoding=UTF-8.
 For example:

-Click the save button .
-The Solution Manager checks that it can reach this database.
-You will be prompted to create the necessary tables.
+Click .
+The Solution Manager will check that it can reach this database.
+You will be prompted to create the necessary tables if they do not exist.
 If you click Yes, they will be created automatically.
 Alternatively, you can create them manually using the scripts of the directory

 Stop the License Manager server, Solution Manager server and Solution Manager administration tool.